cjshelton/blog/_posts/2019-08-12-solid-design-principles.md

 - Code duplication across multiple classes.
 - Complex and hard to understand classes.
 This is a tricky one because some classes may be complex in nature, but it's always worth checking to see if you can perform any abstractions to simplify the code any further.
 - Class methods whose names cover multiple actions.
 For example, `CreateAndSetUser(...)`{:.code-inline}.

+## Open/Closed Principle

+The Open/Closed Principle (OCP) states that code should be written so that it is open for extension and closed for modification.

+Extension here means that the code should be flexible enough to be reused without requiring a code change.
+Modifications to existing code, especially that which is in production, carries risks and should be minimised.
+Existing code will have already been tested and should be stable; changes to this code may introduce regressions and result in extra development effort.

+Code which adheres to the OCP not only protects the code against risk modifications, it promotes reuse and a simpler architecture which is easier to maintain in the future.

+From experience, there is no one way to apply the OCP.
+I have found the following to be practical ways of designing code which flexible for re-use:
+- Interfacing and constructor injection (for OO languages)
+- Passing in by parameters rather than hard coding
+- Polymorphism.
+- Extension methods

+These principles are very much guidelines for ways of producing better quality software.
+It is not always possible to follow them literally, and there is no prescriptive way to apply these principles to all languages and situations; it's up to us as developers to adapt the principles and get the most benefit from them applying them.